-Hermit crabs’ shells can be bought from pet stores, craft stores, and online retailers.
-You can even forage for shells at the beach, but they’ll need to be cleaned first.
+Hermit crab shells can be bought from pet stores, craft stores, and online retailers.
+You can even forage for shells at the beach, but they must be cleaned first.

 No matter where you get shells, they must be free from cracks, fractures, holes, and jagged edges.
-Hermit crabs can modify their shells if desired but give them healthy ones.
+Hermit crabs can modify their shells if necessary, but do your utmost to give them healthy ones.

-Hermit crabs are selective about new shells, so offer 3-5 shells each.
-These shells should never be painted because it’s toxic.
+Hermit crabs are selective about new shells, so offer 3-5 each.
+The shells should never be painted because it’s toxic.
 The best option is natural sea snails, which are roomy and afford protection from falls.

 How To Measure Hermit Crab Shells

-Hermit crabs don’t grow their shells.
+Hermit crabs don’t grow shells.
 Instead, they recycle empty gastropod shells and turn them into homes.
-So, hermit crabs need to trade in their shells for bigger shells as they grow.
+So, hermies need to trade in their shells for bigger shells as they grow.

-To provide a selection, you’ll need to measure the shells to ensure they’re big enough to accommodate a hermit crab.
+You’ll need to measure the shells to ensure they’re big enough to accommodate a hermit crab.

 A shell is measured from the widest point of its opening.
-Using a ruler, carefully measure the hermit crab’s existing shell.
-The diameter of the shell at its widest point is what you need to note down.
+Using a ruler, measure the hermit crab’s existing shell.
+Note the diameter of the shell at its widest point.

 New shells should be ¼ inch wider than the hermit crab’s existing shell.
-Pick 3-5 new shells that vary in size to give the hermit crabs a few options.
+Pick 3-5 new shells that vary in size to give the hermit crabs several options.

-It’s also wise to match the general shape of the existing shell, especially at the opening.
-“O” shape and “D” shape openings are most popular with hermit crabs.
+It’s also sensible to match the general shape of the existing shell, especially at the opening.
+Hermit crabs favor “O” and “D” shape openings.

-Hermit crabs conduct “home improvements” on shells to make them more suitable.
+Hermit crabs make improvements to their shells to make them more suitable.